 Understanding how bones and muscles move can mean the difference between drawing something that looks flat and drawing something that looks like a three-dimensional human body.

-When drawing in the major muscle groups, you mustn’t outline them.
-Unless you are drawing a comic book, you should never outline your figures.
+When drawing in the major muscle groups, you must leave them out.
+You should only outline your figures if you are drawing comic books.

 Drawing the Arm

 - When drawing the arm, try to picture an elongated cylinder.
-Arms have a generally round shape, with some sharp angles around the wrist and elbow.
+Arms are generally round, with me sharp angles around the wrist and elbow.

 - There are also a lot of muscles and veins to contend with when drawing an arm, so understanding anatomy is essential.

 - The main muscles to be concerned with are the biceps, triceps, and shoulder.
 These are major muscle groups whose shape changes depending on the angle of the arm.

 - When rendering an arm, ensure that your account for the light source and add appropriate shading and highlights.